Home

 Below, we'll look at what ROI is and when it’s needed.

-Example of calculating ROIExample of calculating ROI
+Example of calculating ROI

 A positive ROI means the business is profitable, while a negative ROI indicates a loss.